mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/PatternMatchingAndStateManagement.md

 ## OperationPath and Store Pattern Matching

-To get around the aforementioned performance issue, we can utilize a `OperationPath` to pattern match the existing `OperationStore`s inside the `OperationClient`.
+To get around the aforementioned performance issue, we can utilize an `OperationPath` to pattern match the existing `OperationStore`s inside the `OperationClient`.

 ``StatefulOperationRequest``, and all protocols that inherit from it such as ``PaginatedRequest`` and ``MutationRequest`` have an optional `path` requirement.
 When your query type conforms to Hashable, this requirement is automatically implemented as follows.